fullstack-storyteller/ProblemSolving/_2_complexity_analysis.md

 ### Some more examples

-The following run in constant time: O(1)
+- The following run in constant time: O(1)
+  This is because both of the below code is independent of the number of input n

 ```test
 a := 1